ceph/ceph/doc/glossary.rst

                 See :term:`OSD`.

 	OSD
-                Probably :term:`Ceph Object Storage Daemon<Ceph OSD>`, but not necessarily.
-Sometimes (especially in older correspondence, and especially in documentation that is not specifically written for Ceph), "OSD" means "**O**\bject **S**\torage **D**\evice", which refers to a physical or logical storage unit (for
+                Probably :term:`Ceph OSD`, but not necessarily.
+Sometimes (especially in older correspondence, and especially in documentation that is not written specifically for Ceph), "OSD" means "**O**\bject **S**\torage **D**\evice", which refers to a physical or logical storage unit (for example: LUN).
-                example: LUN).
 The Ceph community has always used the term "OSD" to refer to :term:`Ceph OSD Daemon` despite an industry push in the mid-2010s to insist that "OSD" should refer to "Object Storage Device", so it is important to know which meaning is intended.

 	OSD fsid
                 This is a unique identifier used to identify an OSD.
 It is